mnit-rtmc/iris/docs/stream_api.md

 ## UDP command

-Fields are separated by ASCII unit separator (31)
+Fields are separated by ASCII unit separator (31).
+Commands are separated by ASCII record separator (30).

 ### Config command